 - The comparative ability of the opposing parties or their representatives to deal with the dispute.

-Question: How long does it take to receive the outcome of the arbitration?
+- How long does it take to receive the outcome of the arbitration?

-Section 138 (7) provides that an arbitration award must be issued within fourteen days of the conclusion of the proceedings.
+Section 138 (7) provides that an arbitration award must be issued within 14 days of the conclusion of the proceedings.
 The General Secretary of the PHSDSBC may extend this period on good cause shown.

-Question: What would I do if I am not satisfied with the award?
+- What would I do if I am not satisfied with the award?

-Section 145 of the LRA states that any party to the dispute who alleges a defect in any arbitration proceedings may apply to the Labour Court within six weeks for an order setting aside the award.
+Section 145 of the LRA states that any party to the dispute who alleges a defect in any arbitration proceedings may apply to the Labour Court within 6 weeks for an order setting aside the award.
 The Labour Court may stay the enforcement of the award pending its decision.

-Question: What must I do if the employer failed to comply with the award?
+- What must I do if the employer failed to comply with the award?

 An employee may enforce the award as if it was an order of the Labour Court if the General Secretary has certified it.

-Question: What is Con/Arb?
+- What is con/arb?

-Question: Is it a compulsory process?
+- Is it a compulsory process?

-In terms of Section 191 (5A) the process is compulsory for dismissal and unfair labour practice disputes relating to probation.
+In terms of section 191 (5A) the process is compulsory for dismissal and unfair labour practice disputes relating to probation.

-If the dispute is one in which Con/Arb is not compulsory, any party to the dispute may object to the process by giving notice to the PHSDSBC and the other party, at least 5 working days prior to the scheduled date.
+If the dispute is one in which con/arb is not compulsory, any party to the dispute may object to the process by giving notice to the PHSDSBC and the other party, at least 5 working days prior to the scheduled date.
 Parties have no legal obligation to provide reasons for the objection.

-Question: What are its advantages?
+- What are its advantages?

 The PHSDSBC must give parties at least 14 days notice in writing.

-Question: Is legal representation compulsory at Con/Arb?
+- Is legal representation compulsory at con/arb?

-Question: What is Conciliation?
+- What is conciliation?